Myositis Patient Financial Assistance

 When am I able to apply for financial assistance?

 If this is your first time applying for financial assistance with MSU, you can submit your application and supporting documents today.
 Patients are eligible to apply once every rolling 24 months (two years).
-If you have received financial assistance from MSU in the past, you are eligible to apply two full years following your previous application.
-In other words, you must wait 24 months from the date you were last approved before you can re-apply for financial assistance.
+If you have received financial assistance from MSU in the past, you are eligible to apply again 24 months following your previous application.
 For example, if you were approved on March 3, 2021, you would be eligible to apply again on March 3, 2023.

 Can you mail me a copy of the financial assistance decision letter?